nashad0185/Online-shop/README.md

 ## Overview

 AuraBoutique is a fully responsive and visually appealing online store designed for showcasing and selling women’s clothing and fashion items.
-The website provides a seamless browsing experience with multiple pages, each serving a unique purpose — from exploring products to managing the shopping cart.
+The website provides a seamless browsing experience with multiple pages, each serving a unique purpose — from exploring products to managing the shopping cart..

 ---